Configuring webMethods.io MFT Settings

 Public PGP key alias Type or browse the certificate alias for the public PGP key.

-Activate Select this option to activate file-based decryption.
+Activate Select this option to activate the file-based decryption.

 Private PGP key alias Type or browse the certificate alias for the private PGP key.